When are lottery winnings taxed?

 The case of Beatrice Davis affirms this point.
 Davis was not home on December 31st to receive a paycheck that she was not expecting for another two weeks.
 Appearing without an attorney, Davis took the IRS to court and won.
 Davis did not know that the money would be available, so it wasn’t constructively received until she did pick up the check at the Post Office on January 2nd.

-So if the lottery drawing is in September, but Mabel submits the winning ticket in March of the following year, who knows when she realized that it was a winner.
+So, if the lottery drawing is in September, but Mabel submits the winning ticket in March of the following year, who knows when Mabel realized when the ticket was a winner.
 Certainly, the act of claiming a lottery prize is an admission that Mabel is aware that she holds a winning lottery ticket.
 The IRS has no basis for determining whether Mabel knew any sooner.

 As an example, my cousin, Harold, gives scratch lottery tickets for Christmas.
 One May afternoon, I discovered that my mother had an unscratched Christmas ticket in the kitchen drawer.
 Like Harold, the lottery ticket was a loser, but that’s not the point here.
 If it had been a winner, my mother would have had constructive receipt in May because she had no idea whether the ticket was a winner until she scratched it.